nasser/nasser.github.io/_posts/2015-11-02-pattern-overloading.md

 The context is *explicitly in the text*.
 This is *good design*.

 One place where Clojure is less explicit is in the fact that invoking functions and macros looks identical, but in reality is doing very different things.
-I will not count this against the language, because macros are specifically meant as tools to modify the syntax itself, so this similarity makes more sense.
+I will not count this against the language, because macros are specifically meant as tools to modify the syntax itself, so this similarity makes more sense in this case.

 I find myself valuing consistent, predictable syntax over anything overly 'clever', 'easy' or 'convenient' these days.